PluralKit/infra/docs/new-server-setup.md

 Set the server to eligible in Nomad, and you're done.

+## Edge server

+Assign an IPv6 subnet from Vultr instance -> Settings -> IPv6.

+Copy the configuration from an existing edge server (replace the IPs, set `pkTailscaleIp` to empty, comment out `edge.nix`).

+Copy `/etc/pluralkit` from an existing edge server.

 ## Database/other

 There are likely manual or otherwise unknown steps here, please check with alyssa in #internal-stuffs.